Horace Greeley: Influence (1849–1860)

 Greeley sponsored a host of reforms, including pacifism and feminism and especially the ideal of the hard-working free laborer.
 Greeley demanded reforms to make all citizens free and equal.
 He envisioned virtuous citizens who would eradicate corruption.
 He talked endlessly about progress, improvement, and freedom, while calling for harmony between labor and capital.
 Greeley's editorials promoted social democratic reforms and were widely reprinted.
 They influenced the free-labor ideology of the Whigs and the radical wing of the Republican Party, especially in promoting the free-labor ideology.
-Before 1848 he sponsored an American version of Fourierist socialist reform. but backed away after the failed revolutions of 1848 in Europe.
+From 1840 to 1848, Greeley sponsored an American version of Fourierist socialist reform, but after the failure of the 1848 French Revolution, Greeley shifted toward a mutualist or liberal socialist vision.
 To promote multiple reforms Greeley hired a roster of writers who later became famous in their own right, including Margaret Fuller, Charles A. Dana, George William Curtis, William Henry Fry, Bayard Taylor, Julius Chambers, and Henry Jarvis Raymond, who later co-founded The New York Times.
 For many years George Ripley was the staff literary critic.
 Jane Swisshelm was one of the first women hired by a major newspaper.

 In 1859, Greeley traveled across the continent to see the West for himself, to write about it for the Tribune, and to publicize the need for a transcontinental railroad.
 He also planned to give speeches to promote the Republican Party.
 In May 1859, he went to Chicago, and then to Lawrence in Kansas Territory, and was unimpressed by the local people.
 Nevertheless, after speaking before the first ever Kansas Republican Party Convention at Osawatomie, Kansas, Greeley took one of the first stagecoaches to Denver, seeing the town then in course of formation as a mining camp of the Pike's Peak Gold Rush.
 Sending dispatches back to the Tribune, Greeley took the Overland Trail, reaching Salt Lake City, where he conducted a two-hour interview with the Mormon leader Brigham Young—the first newspaper interview Young had given.
 Greeley encountered Native Americans and was sympathetic but, like many of his time, deemed Indian culture inferior.
 In California, he toured widely and gave many addresses.